Erotemic/ubelt/README.md

 >>>     ub.find_nth_prime(100)
 ```

-For more accurate timings or to incorporate an untimed setup phase, use the
+Use the loop variable as a context manager for more accurate timings or to
-loop variable as a context manager.
-You can also access properties of the
+incorporate an setup phase that is not timed.
+You can also access properties
-`ub.Timerit` class to programmatically use results.
+of the `ub.Timerit` class to programmatically use results.
 ```python
 >>> import ubelt as ub
 >>> t1 = ub.Timerit(num=200, verbose=2)